We look forward to working with you!

 - We reasonably consider mutual trust and confidence no longer exist in our relationship with you, or your behaviour is likely to damage our reputation.

-Either Client or CBE can end this Agreement on 30 days written notice to the other.
+Either Client or BEA can end this Agreement on 30 days written notice to the other.

 - Unless we are in breach of this agreement, we may charge a reasonable cancellation fee if you end the Agreement during a Project.